 (4) While the applications shown on synthetic data make it clear that the method works on synthetic data, it would be interesting to see if this still holds up in real-world data.
 As such I suggest that you should apply your method to a real-world problem.

-See new section 4.5
+We have added a new section to address this point (see section 4.5).
+It was particularly challenging to obtain data here as none of the datasets that were previously used in the literature were both non-synthetic and freely available.
+Despite this, we eventually found an appropriate dataset to analyse, which we hope will be useful for others wanting to compare methodological approaches.
+Analysis of this dataset was illuminating and certainly strengthens the manuscript.
 (6) The current explanation of iso-output contour regions (lines 254--255) is not clear enough.
 You should consider expanding on this concept to make it more clear.

-We have expanded the discussion
+These lines taken in isolation may be hard to parse but we think that Figure 3 (that explicitly gives an example of output contour volumes), mentioned in the following few sentences, explains this topic well.

 (5) The explanation of the core part of this method is not clear.
 Specifically, how you arrived at equations 10 and 11 seems to be explained in a companion piece, rather than the text.
 To improve clarity in this section, you should give an expanded explanation of these equations and how you got here.

-We have expanded the discussion
+The text currently details, we believe, the derivation of these equations in quite explicit and transparent form.
+The companion piece provides more detailed insight into the mathematical / geometrical form of these.
+Add worked examples sentence.

+The current paper is focussed on the biology, so we’d prefer to avoid dwelling on these concepts here (and believe that we already have done so).
+Additionally, the companion piece is openly available, so anyone wanting to look into these further can do so.

 (6) How you found that "vine-copula KDE is best suited to approximating the higher dimensional probability distributions" (lines 334--336) is not mentioned.
 You should consider expanding on this.

-We have expanded the discussion (see also referee #1).
+We have expanded the discussion (see also response to referee #1):

+“Throughout the course of development of CMC, we tested many KDE methods and found vine copula KDE best suited to approximating the higher dimensional probability distributions required in practice -- other methods produced coarse estimates of the joint density and took substantially more computational resource.
+Indeed, the ability to do KDE in high dimensions was the motivation behind the creation of vine copula KDE in the first place (Nagler et al., 2016).”

 (7) This text is not easy to follow for biologists.
 Addressing the above points is likely to make it easier to read.
 Even then, you should re-read your text with a biologist reader in mind.

+See response to reviewer #1.
 MINOR COMMENTS

 (8) You should clarify why the property of MCMC to be biased towards regions of parameter space with larger iso-output contour volumes (lines 274-277) is not desired.

-???
+Any bias in the sampling distribution away from the posterior is undesirous since it would be a product of the sampling method not the inference problem.
+We explain this in the sentence which follows the one the reviewer highlights:

+“This bias means that the stationary parameter distribution obtained, when fed through the model, does not recapitulate the target output distribution (Lambert et al., 2018).”
 (9) The language is in large parts inaccessible to biologists.
 You should consider introducing terms such as "Target distribution" before using them.